 This project is a collaboration with performance artist, Craig Manson.
 The performance is in development and has been supported by The National Theatre of Scotland, and Hab Arts, Manchester.
 A work in progress performance was shown in September 2017 at Emergency micro festival in Manchester.
 Comments from Emergency Sharing:

 I have always had a complicated relationship towards British patriotism.
 On the one hand, I love the tune of Land of Hope and Glory.
 On the other hand, I would feel uncomfortable with displaying a union jack.
 I would feel hesitant to wear one, and even more uncomfortable to wave one.

 Flag is a performance exploring national identity politics - including images associated with British patriotism such as Winston Churchill, the spice girls new labour era of british optimism, and the iconic 'keep calm and carry on' brand.
 These images are re-assessed to find out what they mean in a contemporary context.
 In Flag I want to explore how much British national identity is reliant on nostalgia for the past.
-It is also an exploration of the emotions that patriotism stirs within us - whatever nation we belong to, what is it that can inspire someone to live or die for the love of their country?
-Is patriotism a form of racism?
+How far is the line between patriotism and racism?